-Clinical Research Development Ireland (CRDI) is a funded partner in CÚRAM the National Centre for Research in Medical Devices.
+Clinical Research Development Ireland (CRDI) is a funded partner in CÚRAM, SFI Research Centre for Medical Devices.
 CÚRAM’s researchers focus on designing and manufacturing ‘smart’ medical devices to improve health outcomes and quality of life for those with chronic illness.

 The CRDI / CÚRAM partnership drives the project ‘Developing Key Structures and Resources to Support Medical Device Clinical Research in Ireland’.

 The project focuses on the development of methods and media to support excellence in medical device research in Ireland to include raising awareness of the potential of regulation to impact the successful translation of medical device research.
 Work focuses on capturing clinical medical device development experience and the provision of CRDI medical device based e-Learning education and training resources for CÚRAM researchers with a view to promoting the incorporation of ‘principles of best practice’ from the earliest stages of the medical device research development process.
 It also comprises the development and maintenance of a knowledge portal (MedTechTranslate) to provide regulatory information and clinical expertise resources to support medical device innovation and translation at all stages of the device development process.
 This approach will significantly contribute to the rapid progression of clinical research to market.

 Dr Mark Watson (Head of Education and Development, CRDI) leads the project working closely with Dr Anne-Marie Miller (Project Manager, CRDI) and in collaboration with Professor Matthew Griffin (Professor of Transplant Biology, NUI Galway) and Professor Martin O’Donnell (Professor of Translational Medicine at NUI Galway & Director of the HRB Clinical Research Facility Galway).